tribblelab/lab_practices/molecular_protocols/RNeasyPlantMini.md

    **Note:** After centrifugation, carefully remove the RNeasy spin column from the collection tube so that the column does not contact the flow-through.
 Otherwise, carryover of ethanol will occur.

-10. *Optional:* Place the RNeasy spin column in a new 2 ml collection tube (supplied), and discard the old collection tube with the flow-through.
+10. *Optional:* Place the RNeasy spin column in a new 2 ml collection tube (supplied), and discard the old collection tube and put the flow-through into the sink.
 Close the lid gently, and centrifuge at full speed for 1 min.

     Perform this step to eliminate any possible carryover of Buffer RPE, or if residual flow-through remains on the outside of the RNeasy spin column after step 9.